Rudy Giuliani tests positive for coronavirus

 The former New York City mayor and personal attorney to President Trump has been leading the Trump campaign’s legal battle to overturn the 2020 election results in several states.

-Giuliani is the latest official of Trump's orbit to become infected with the coronavirus over the course of the pandemic.
+Giuliani, 76, is the latest official of Trump's orbit to become infected with the coronavirus over the course of the pandemic.
 White House press secretary Kayleigh McEnany, senior adviser Hope Hicks, and chief of staff Mark Meadows are among other senior staffers who have tested positive for the virus and since recovered.

 The news of Giuliani's diagnosis comes nearly two weeks after his son Andrew, also a White House staffer, tested positive for COVID-19.
 The senior Giuliani reportedly tested negative at the time.